 4. Great companies make room for new growth by “de-cluttering” that which is marginal or ineffective.

-Great companies take advantage of down times to de-clutter “excesses” – ie., any drains on time, money or people resources generating little or no return They scale back to what they do best in order to be at their best.
+Great companies take advantage of downtimes to de-clutter “excesses” — that is, any drains on time, money, or people resources generating little or no return.
+They scale back to what they do best in order to be at their best.
 They make room for new growth and profits.

-What overhead, projects or activities are draining your company’s resources?
-What products, services or customers are clogging your profit pipeline and need to be shed?
-What operational “fat” must you trim to become a lean profitable enterprise, especially during this current recession?
+What overhead, projects, or activities are draining your company’s resources?
+What products, services, or customers are clogging your profit pipeline and need to be shed?
+What operational “fat” must you trim to become a lean, profitable enterprise, especially during a recession?